 This article aims to answer the most common questions about open banking.
 It explains what open banking is, why it’s happening, what it’s trying to achieve, and where it’s going.

-Open Banking is forever changing how we interact with our money
+Open banking is forever changing how we interact with our money

 Let’s face it, the reason open banking is such a big deal is that it’s about our money.

 People don’t care that much about the security and privacy surrounding their social media activity.
 But once you start talking about their money, it becomes a different matter entirely.
-It is as if an invisible line is crossed, into types of access and data which you intuitively feel need to be protected, and in a very serious, legally binding way.
+It is as if an invisible line is crossed, into types of access and data that you intuitively feel need to be protected, and in a very serious, legally binding way.
 Money and financial information is a special kind of data because it is related directly to your well-being.

 Many begin open banking conversations by focusing on data and data ownership, focusing on the concept of owning your own data.
 While this is indeed incredibly important, it is also somewhat philosophical, obtuse, and difficult to put in context.
-When you try and explain open banking to an average person and start with data ownership, their eyes often glaze over.
+When you try to explain open banking to an average person and start with data ownership, their eyes often glaze over.

 By contrast, if you’re talking about their money — and how they can make more — suddenly they want to know more.